Vehicle registration plates of North Korea: State-owned

-State-owned vehicles and state-owned enterprises vehicles follow the same format as the current private series, except that display blue plates with white characters (formerly display white plates with black characters), the first digit specifies the vehicle type, and the hyphen which separates the groups is optional.
+State-owned vehicles and state-owned enterprises vehicles follow the same format as the current private series, except that they display blue plates with white characters (prior to 2016, these were white plates with black characters).
+The first digit specifies the vehicle type, and the hyphen which separates the groups is optional.
 The prefix 4 has never been used - possibly because it is considered unlucky in Korea and most of East Asia.
 Taxis and cars share the same prefix, except the former will only be followed by three digits, whilst the latter can have up to five.

 The following table explains which prefixes are allocated to which vehicles.